helenclx/Tenzies-Game/README.md

 - Adding dice roll count
 - Recording the number of dice rolls and the time it took to win
 - Tracking the best records of dice rolls and time taken to win
+- Improved accessibility: the entire game can be interacted with key presses, along withvisible focus outlines

 ## Credits: